-The activity data used in the construction of the FREL Amazonia and FREL Cerrado for the calculation of the results presented on the Technical Annexes originated from initiatives in the scope of the Brazilian Biomes Environmental Monitoring Program.
+Activity data used in the construction of FREL Amazonia and FREL Cerrado for the calculation of results presented on the Technical Annexes originated from initiatives in the scope of the Brazilian Biomes Environmental Monitoring Program.
 As described in Section 5.1, in a near future, the harmonization of land use/cover monitoring initiatives will allow the regular production of emission data from deforestation in the Caatinga, Atlantic Forest, Pantanal and Pampas biomes.
-Field data will also be available through the National Forest Inventory that will certainly enhance the quality of the forest carbon estimates.
-Both initiatives are of great importance to the advancement of the forest agenda in Brazil and are instrumental for the establishment of robust and transparent forest monitoring systems at the national level.
+Field data will also be available through the National Forest Inventory that will certainly enhance the quality of forest carbon estimates.
+Both initiatives are of great importance to the advancement of the forest